omgmog/omgmog.github.com/_posts/2021/2021-07-27-gameshell-stuff.md

 I bought a ClockworkPi Gameshell back in October 2019.
 I’ve been playing with it a bit lately (in anticipation of the ClockworkPi DevTerm shipping!) and I realised I haven't yet posted anything about it on here.

-Here's some of the hardware mods I've made to me Gameshell.
+Here's some of the hardware mods I've made to my Gameshell.

 {% include figure.html src="gameshell-stuff/gameshell.jpg" %}{:.center}